 Minimizes Urinary Tract Infections

-This tells you the percentage of residents who sustained a urinary tract infection.
-These infections are sometimes linked to poor hygiene.
+This is the percent of residents who suffered from a urinary tract infection.
+These infections could be associated with poor hygiene.

 Appropriately Uses Anti-Psychotic Medication